Can I Sleep With My Dentures In?

 Just think of it.
 You’ve met the love of your life and you’re contemplating spending a night together.
 Only one problem: what to do about your dentures?
 You may be under the impression that you must remove your dentures to clean and then air dry them.
 Or perhaps you’ve been told you need to soak your dentures overnight to remove stains.
 Or maybe you’re still getting used to new dentures.
 In which case, your oral health professional may suggest you remove them at night to give your mouth a rest and a chance to heal any sore spots.
 All these scenarios are valid of course.
 However, whatever the situation, you just can’t imagine how can going toothless could possibly fit with a romantic interlude?

 Well, you can relax.
 Despite the seemingly conflicting advice, you can sleep with your dentures.
-Queensland Health (2008) suggests wearing dentures at night is a personal choice.
-They say if you feel more comfortable sleeping with your dentures in, then do so.
-They do caution about wearing partial dentures while you sleep however, warning that if the device becomes dislodged, you could be in danger of choking.
+We concur with Queensland Health (2008) who suggest wearing dentures at night is a personal choice.
+If you feel more comfortable sleeping with your dentures in, then do so.
+Be careful about wearing partial dentures while you sleep, however.
+If the device becomes dislodged, you could be in danger of choking.

-The advice given if fitting dentures into your mouth immediately after extracting teeth, is to keep them in place night and day for at least the first few days.
-This is to allow your mouth to mould around them and protect the healing gums.
+We advise if you are fitting dentures into your mouth immediately after extracting teeth (immediate dentures), to keep them in place night and day for at least the first few days.
+This allows your mouth to mould around them and protect the healing gums.

 In every aforementioned scenario, the need for meticulous oral hygiene is imperative.
 Hygiene is an important factor whether your teeth are natural or false.
 Failure to clean your dentures properly could result in a build-up of harmful bacteria and fungi on the undersides which can cause offensive odours, irritation and disease, jeopardising your overall health.